Bucking Manchin, House puts paid leave back in budget bill

 While repeal of the so-called SALT deduction cap is a priority for several northeastern state lawmakers, progressives want to prevent the super-wealthy from benefiting.
 Under an emerging plan, the cap would be repealed from 2021 to 2025, but reinstated from 2027 to 2031, according to a person who requested anonymity to discuss the private talks.

-“It's going to be a while,” Manchin said in brief comments Tuesday at the Capitol.

-Rep. Pramila Jayapal, D-Wash., the leader of the progressive caucus said, “I don’t know what Sen. Manchin is thinking, but we are going to pass both bills through the House and we are going to deliver transformative change to the people.”
+One daunting issue remains over immigration law changes being pushed by a core group of House Democrats.
+They have suggested they will withhold their votes unless provisions are included to protect from deportation some immigrants who are in the U.S. without legal standing.
+Manchin has opposed many of the suggested immigration changes.

-Some moderate Democrats in the House said they want to see the final assessment from the Congressional Budget Office on its entire budgetary costs, before taking the vote.
+Some moderate Democrats in the House said they want to see the final assessment from the Congressional Budget Office on the overall Biden package's budgetary costs before taking the vote.

 Associated Press writers Kevin Freking and Alan Fram contributed to this report.